-Standard features include the LTE cellular module, with a different category, depending on the model.
-It has one or two independently configurable Ethernet interfaces, one digital input together with one digital output, and one or two SIM card readers.
-Some models are equipped with RS232 and RS485 serial ports.
+Standard features include the LTE cellular module (with two antenna connectors - for main and diversity antenna), two Ethernet 10/100 ports, one binary input, one binary output, RS-232 serial interface and two SIM card readers.
 The router is supplied in a metal casing.